antonfirsov/docs/2023/11-Nov/fake-it-til-you-make-it-to-production/fake-it-til-you-make-it-to-production.md

 state.
 Since metrics integrate very differently into .NET than logging does, the fake model is also different and simpler.

-The `MetricCollector` object lets you record all updates to a metric instrument or observable instrument.
+The [`MetricCollector<T>`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.diagnostics.metrics.testing.metriccollector-1) object lets you record all updates to a metric instrument or observable instrument.
 Once you’ve created the collector, you can use the `LastMeasurement` property to query the last update to the instrument or call `GetMeasurementSnapshot` to get a list of all the